VietnamHo Chi MinhBinh Tay Market in Cho Lon (Ho Chi Minh City)

 Binh Tay Market in Cho Lon 4

 At the center of Binh Tay Market is the statue of Quach Dam, surrounded by 4 bronze statues of lions and 4 bronze statues of dragons.
-After the statue has been moved to the Fine Arts Museum of Ho Chi Minh City on Pho Duc Chinh Street, District 1 to preserve and renovate the market, and other statues have been replaced, the only thing left at this place is the altar that people still come here to make wishes and pray for their business.
+After the statue has been moved to the Fine Arts Museum of Ho Chi Minh City on Pho Duc Chinh Street, District 1 to preserve and renovate the market, and other statues have been replaced, the only thing left at this place is the altar that people still come here to pray for their business.

-What to Buy in Binh Tay Market
+What to Buy at Binh Tay Market

 Binh Tay Market in Cho Lon 5

-Binh Tay Market in Cho Lon temporary market 3 Binh Tay Market in Cho Lon temporary market 10
+Binh Tay Market in Cho Lon temporary market 3

 Binh Tay Market in Cho Lon temporary market map